zenparsing/proposal-private-symbols/README.md

 This proposal adds a missing capability to the language.
 A future proposal may provide syntactic sugar for symbol-keyed property definition and access.
 Hopefully such a syntactic feature would provide sugar for both regular *and* private symbol usage.

 Another option is to use source-to-source transformation to convert property names with leading underscores into private symbol lookups.
 See [Babel Plugins](./babel-plugins) for an example.

+Furthermore, compile-to-JavaScript languages that support static type systems can use private symbols when generating code that accesses members declared with a `private` modifier.

 __*Does this replace private class fields and methods?*__